bioidiap/bob.pipelines/doc/sample.rst

    >>> sample_sets[0]
    SampleSet(samples=[Sample(data=array([0., 0.]), offset=array([0])), Sample(data=array([0., 0.]), offset=array([1])), Sample(data=array([0., 0.]), offset=array([2]))], class_name='A')

-:any:`bob.pipelines.SampleWrapper` works transparently with :any:`bob.pipelines.SampleSet`s as well.
+:any:`SampleWrapper` works transparently with :any:`SampleSet`'s as well.
 It will transform each sample inside and returns the same SampleSets with new data.

 .. doctest::